lfoppiano/grobid-quantities/doc/training.rst

 The N-fold cross-validation perform the training and evaluation N times, partition the training data in N sets and using each set for evaluation while training with the rest.
 More detailed explanation `here <https://en.wikipedia.org/wiki/Cross-validation_(statistics)>`_.
 The evaluation will then give the average scores over these n models (against test set) and for the best model which will be saved.

-The command to run the n-fold cross-validation with X folds is the following:
+The command to run the n-fold cross-validation with N folds is the following:
 ::
   java -jar build/libs/grobid-quantities-{version}-onejar.jar training -m model_name -a nfold --fold-count N resources/config/config.yml